ma-gilles/recovar/README.md

 ## Installation
 To run this code, CUDA and [JAX](https://jax.readthedocs.io/en/latest/index.html#) are required.
 See information about JAX installation [here](https://jax.readthedocs.io/en/latest/installation.html).
+Assuming you already have CUDA, installation should take < 5 minutes.
 Here is a set of commands which runs on our university cluster (Della), but may need to be tweaked to run on other clusters.

     # module load cudatoolkit/12.2 # You need to load or install CUDA before installing JAX